Aramaic studies: Specific disciplines

 Aramaic studies are branched into several disciplines, some of them interdisciplinary by nature of their research subjects, and thus shared with other closely related fields, like Jewish studies or Christian studies.

 Neo-Aramaic studies

 Neo-Aramaic studies represent a specific field of research within Aramaic studies, that is dedicated to the study of Neo-Aramaic languages, history and culture.

 Syriac studies

-Syriac studies represent a specific field of research within Aramaic studies, that is dedicated to the study of Syriac language and Syriac Christianity.
+Syriac studies represent a specific field of research within Aramaic studies, that is dedicated to the study of the Syriac language and Syriac Christianity.

 Christian Aramaic studies

 Christian Aramaic studies are an interdisciplinary field, both of Christian studies and of Aramaic studies, dedicated to the study of linguistic and cultural heritage of Aramaic-speaking Christian communities, historical and modern.
 Christian Aramaic studies emerged in Europe by the end of the 15th century, and developed gradually during the Early Modern period.

 Jewish Aramaic studies

 Jewish Aramaic studies are an interdisciplinary field, both of Jewish studies and of Aramaic studies, dedicated to the study of Judeo-Aramaic languages and cultural heritage of Aramaic-speaking Jewish communities, historical and modern.